bertonfederico/AestheticExperienceNetwork/README.md

 > [!IMPORTANT]
 > #### <h3>Is it possible to visualize the connection between all aesthetic effects considered in a single graph? </h3>
 > ⭕ All connections are visible in a single graph, specific to the painting to which they relate; however, <br/>
-> ⭕ Each connection between aesthetic effects is reported twice in the graph.
+> ⭕ each connection between aesthetic effects is reported twice in the graph.
 <br/>

 ### Table graphs